 Practice Aptitude Tests is not associated with IBM.
 We provide preparation services for IBM psychometric tests.
+Our tests are not designed to be identical to any style, employer or industry.
 Visit https://www.ibm.com/employment/ to apply.

 IBM is a leading global technology and consulting company.
 It prides itself on a culture that encourages progress to better business, but also improves society and the human condition.
 Its product and consulting areas include artificial intelligence (AI), automation, big data, and the Internet of Things (IOT).